drnsmith/drnsmith.github.io/content/projects/Project5/Project5.md

 manual_cnn = build_manual_cnn((150, 150, 3))
 manual_cnn.summary()
 ```
-1. Strengths
+1. **Strengths**
  - *Lightweight*: Fewer parameters compared to large pre-trained models.
  - *Flexibility*: Architecture tailored to chest X-ray data.

-2. Limitations
+2. **Limitations**
  - *Learning from Scratch*: Lacks the knowledge pre-trained on large datasets like *ImageNet*.
  - *Longer Training Time*: Requires more epochs to converge.

 ### VGG16: Transfer Learning in Action

 VGG16 is a popular pre-trained CNN that has demonstrated strong performance in image classification tasks.
-By freezing its convolutional layers, we leveraged its pre-trained weights for feature extraction while fine-tuning the dense layers for pneumonia detection.
-Architecture:
+By freezing its convolutional layers, we leveraged its pre-trained weights for feature extraction while fine-tuning the dense layers for pneumonia detection. **Architecture**:

  - *Feature Extraction Layers*: Pre-trained convolutional layers from VGG16.
  - *Dense Layers*: Custom layers added for binary classification.